Keynote: How to Create Your True Worth!

 Speaker: Mari Ramirez is a CPA who has been in public accounting for over 10 years and is owner of a paperless CPA firm in Austin.
 She wrote a chapter on financial empowerment in “The Better Business Book, Volume 2.”
 She is currently writing a tax help book for businesses that revolve around real-life situations.
 Mari has received a bachelor’s and a master’s degree in Accounting and received Humanitarian of The Year award from TAMIU for her efforts to educate students on the political process.
 She is currently the President of Georgetown Art Works, Treasurer for FLYTE and a CASA volunteer.

-Any ASJA member registered to attend the event may participate.
-For new members, the deadline to apply for membership and be eligible to participate in Client Connections at the Austin conference is December 1, 2017.
+Any ASJA Professional member registered to attend the event may participate.
+For new members, the deadline to apply for Professional membership and be eligible to participate in Client Connections at the Austin conference is December 1, 2017.
+Please note that ASJA Associate Members are not eligible to participate in Client Connections.

-The 10-minute meetings, held face-to-face in a speed-dating format, are determined via a lottery system.
+The 9-minute meetings, held face-to-face in a speed-dating format, are determined via a lottery system.

 Click here to see the list of who's attending Client Connections in Austin.